ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch

 \subsection{Environments}

-We consider three manipulation tasks: \textit{lifting}, \textit{flipping}, and \textit{general relocation}.
-In \textit{lifting}, we ask \ours to raise a cubic block as high as possible.
-In \textit{flipping}, we ask \ours to flip the same block by $90$ degrees along a certain axis.
-In \textit{general relocation}, we ask \ours to relocate objects of various shapes from and to any arbitrary positions within its reach via only tactile sensing.
+To verify the effectiveness of the proposed action space, we devise the environment of \textit{lifting} where \ours is asked to raise up a cubic block, and \textit{flipping} where \ours is asked to flip the same block by $90$ degrees.
+To explore the full potential of our system, we also study a more challenging setting of \textit{general relocate-via-touch} where \ours is asked to relocate unseen-shaped objects from and to any arbitrary positions through tactile sensing only.

-\paragraph{States.} The tasks of \textit{lifting} and \textit{flipping} directly make use of the privileged position and orientation information provided by the simulator.
-In \textit{general relocation}, we consider a more realistic scenario where the only observation is the binarized tactile information.
-The estimated states for \textit{general relocation} are visualized in Figure~\ref{fig:pipeline}.
-More details can be found in Table~\ref{tab:states} in Appendix~\ref{apd:RL-training}.
+\textbf{States.} The tasks of \textit{lifting} and \textit{flipping} directly make use of the privileged position and orientation information provided by the simulator.
+In \textit{general relocate-via-touch}, we consider a more realistic scenario where the only observation is the binarized tactile information.
+The estimated states for \textit{general relocate-via-touch} are visualized in Figure~\ref{fig:pipeline}.

-\paragraph{Rewards.} The tasks of \textit{lifting} and \textit{flipping} simply consider a dense reward of object height and orientation respectively.
-In \textit{general relocation}, apart from the dense reward of object position, we add one more sparse bonus reward when reaching the goal that would encourage the robot to timely stop the object at the goal position.
-More details can be found in Table ~\ref{tab:rewards} in Appendix~\ref{apd:RL-training}.
+\textbf{Rewards.} The tasks of \textit{lifting} and \textit{flipping} simply consider a dense reward of object height and orientation respectively.
+In \textit{general relocate-via-touch}, apart from the dense reward of object position, we add one more sparse bonus reward when reaching the goal that would encourage the robot to timely stop the object at the goal position.

-\paragraph{Actions.} At each step, the policy outputs a $6$-dimensional action in the frequency domain, which is post-processed to produce the relative joint configuration on the $5 \times 5$ LAP.
+\textbf{Actions.} At each step, the policy outputs a $6$-dim action in the frequency domain, which is post-processed to produce the relative joint configuration on the $5 \times 5$ LAP.

-\paragraph{Resets.} We reset the episode if the tabletop object moves out of the border or the episode length reaches $100$ steps.
+\textbf{Resets.} We reset the episode if the tabletop object moves out of the border or the episode length reaches $100$ steps.
 With the existence of the $5 \times 5$ LAP, we request that the center of the object should locate on the central $11 \times 11$ patch.